Series Index - Setting Up in the Real World

 In ABD’s UORs the numbers get very big for coordinates where in Oxford, shown below, let alone in the Shetlands.

 This is very basic but worth a review.

 The precision of a DGN file is set by the Units of Resolution per Unit of Distance.
 In a 3D file this setting defines the extent of the Design Cube.

 These are the current metric defaults for MicroStation.
 This default resolution for MicroStation was chosen as it is a more general purpose tool used across a range of disciplines, land use data for instance can obviously extend over large distances:

 And for OpenBuildings Designer:

-The higher resolution set as default in the AECOsim Building Designer datasets is appropriate for the higher level of accuracy needed when working with the with complex geometry generated by buildings and their contents even when modelling at a "General Arrangement" level of detail.
+The higher resolution set as default in the AECOsim Building Designer datasets is required for the higher level of accuracy needed when working with the with complex geometry generated by buildings and their contents even when modelling at a "General Arrangement" level of detail.
 Individual buildings or smaller campuses can be accommodated with the resulting Working Area.

-When working with a mix of MicroStation and AECOsim Building Designer it would generally be a good idea to set MicroStation’s seed files to match AECOsim, i.e 1000/mm.
+When working with a mix of MicroStation and AECOsim Building Designer we recommend setting MicroStation’s seed files to match AECOsim, i.e 1000/mm.
 This is removes one opportunity for uncertainty or confusion and omits the scaling calculations that are executed when referencing files whose resolutions differ.
 Exceptions will be managed by the applications but let’s keep things simple where we can!